What Is Museum Studies?

 At the same museum, you may choose to specialize in, say, Native American artifacts, in which case you'd need to take courses in history, anthropology, and even geography.
 Art history courses will teach you how to understand not only the aesthetic and technical qualities of a piece, but also the cultural, historical, philosophical, scientific, and religious context of the society it was created in and the individuals who created it.
 Online degree programs in foreign languages, classical studies, religion, and the technical and scientific principles of preserving precious pieces can all be relevant to your career advancement.

-What Can I Do With a Museum Studies Major?
+What Can You Do With a College Degree in Museum Studies?

 Job satisfaction among museum professionals is high despite an average starting salary of less than $27,000.
 The median annual earnings of archivists, curators, and museum technicians in 2002 were over $35,000.
 Earnings in the field vary considerably by type and size of institution and by specialty.